CSU Pre-Nursing Core

 - Some students take more than one A1 or A3 courses.
 In these instances, we will use the course with the highest grade.
 Thus, if a student wants to earn a higher Pre-Nursing Core GPA, they have the option of taking a completely different course and content than was previously completed.
 For example A3 Philosophy and A3 Literature course.

 - All Core courses must be completed with a minimum grade of C or better.
 We do not accept a grade of C- or below for any separately listed courses to be utilized for meeting the Pre-Nursing Core.
+Students are limited to a maximum of two C's in the Pre-Nursing Core science requirements.

 - Pre-Nursing Core courses can only be repeated once, and we will average the grades for the first and second attempts, unless a course has been exempted through Academic Renewal.
 The exception to this would be solely for repeat reasons, without taking into consideration improved academic performance and a length of time to have elapsed for typical 'Academic Renewal'.